 The practice had a complaints policy providing guidance to staff on how to handle a complaint.
-The practice information leaflet explained how to make a complaint.
+This also explained how to make a complaint.
 The principal dentist was responsible for dealing with these.
 Staff told us they would tell the principal dentist about any formal or informal comments or concerns straight away so patients received a quick response.